KarthiKey-Dev/React-Tailwind-Components/README.md

 ## Introduction

-Tailwind CSS Components Library is an open-source project designed to help developers use Tailwind CSS more effectively by providing a collection of pre-built components.
+React-Tailwind-Components Library is an open-source project designed to help developers use Tailwind CSS more effectively by providing a collection of pre-built components.
 Each component is documented and can be viewed and tested in Storybook, making it easy to copy the code and use it in your projects.

 ## Features